 The Sir Ben Ainslie Sports Centre is not only named after one of the world’s most famous Olympic sailors, but also a former pupil.
 Sir Ben Ainslie has proved a real inspiration to our pupils and the future is sure to bring more in the way of sailing.
 We are fortunate to live alongside one of the most stunning coastlines in the country and sailing happens all year round so our pupils gain experience of all elements of the sport.

-Truro School is fortunate to have some of the best Squash facilities in the South West within the Sir Ben Ainslie Sports Centre.
-The two glass-backed squash courts are perfect for high class development and as a result, squash has become an increasingly popular sport at Truro School.
-Squash is introduced to students within their PE lessons across the 1st, 2nd and 3rd Years where it is provided as part of the rackets options.
-In addition we also host an open squash club on Tuesdays, Thursdays and Fridays after school under the guidance of an England Squash fully qualified professional coach.
+The two glass-backed squash courts are perfect for high-class development, and as a result, squash has become an increasingly popular sport at Truro School.
+Squash is introduced to students within their PE lessons across the 1st, 2nd and 3rd Years.
+In addition, we also host after school squash clubs on Tuesdays, Thursdays and Fridays under the guidance of England Squash fully qualified professional coach, Tim Smith.

-Tim is one of the leading coaches in the region and well regarded nationally within the sport, currently competing on the International Masters circuit and having accumulated 10 county titles.
-Truro School has also hosted several “master classes” with some of the very best professional players in the world including World no 1 Mohamed El Shorbagy, 3 times World Champion Nick Matthew and Commonwealth gold medallist James Willstrop.
-England’s top two ladies, Alison Waters and Sarah-Jane Perry have also visited Truro School as have world-renowned guest coaches Hadrian Stiff and Ian Thomas for special coaching camps.
+Tim is one of the leading coaches in the region and well regarded nationally within the sport, currently competing on the International Masters circuit and having accumulated a record 13 county titles.
+Truro School has also hosted several “master classes” with some of the world’s best professional players, including World no 1 Paul Coll, World no1 Mohamed El Shorbagy, European no 1 Joel Makin, three times World Champion Nick Matthew and Commonwealth gold medallist James Willstrop.
+England’s top two ladies, Alison Waters and Sarah-Jane Perry have also visited Truro School as have world-renowned guest coaches Hadrian Stiff and Lee Drew for special coaching camps.

 Many of our swimmers have found success across a number of county, regional and national competitions and galas, as well as in receiving Lifeguard Awards.
 The school also holds house swimming galas, which see the different houses competing in a variety of events.
 The school also has away fixtures, such as the ESSA National Schools Relay Championships.